This advice applies to England. Change country

 Disrepair - what are the tenant's responsibilities?

-If you rent your home from a private or social housing landlord, they're responsible for dealing with most repair problems.
-However, as tenant, you also have some responsibilities to keep your home in a good state of repair.
+If you rent your home from a social housing landlord, they're responsible for dealing with most repair problems.
+However, as a tenant, you also have some responsibilities to keep your home in a good state of repair.